k5cents/models-markets/README.md

 Prediction Data
 ---------------

 I will use historical prediction data to compare the strengths, weaknesses, and overall accuracy of the two predictive methods of interest.
-Both the markets on PredictIt and the model from FiveThirtyEight produced daily probabalistic predictions for a number of Congressional elections.
+Both the markets on PredictIt and the model from FiveThirtyEight produced daily probabilistic predictions for a number of Congressional elections.
 We can compare these predictions with the eventual election results to assess their predictive capabilities.

 ### FiveThirtyEight Model Data